On December 7th and 9th, the NBA Global Games will be played in Mexico City

 Leer en Español: México vivirá dos partidos de la NBA

 On December 7th, at 9pm local time, the Brooklyn Nets, led by D’Angello Russell, will face the Oklahoma City Thunder, which count on All-Star players Carmelo Anthony, Paul George, and Russell Westbrook, Most Valuable Player from last season averaging a triple-double.
-On December 9th, at 5pm, the Nets will jump into the court to play against the Miami Heat.
+On December 9th, at 5pm, the Nets will jump IGNORE INTO the court to play against the Miami Heat.
 Both games will be take place at Arena México.

 These “Global Games” are matches organized by the NBA in different countries.
 These games are regulated by the organization itself by applying its rules.
 This time, all three teams belong to the Association, but that is not mandatory.